Surviving Kidnappers: Precautions, Influence, Strategic Tools is an excellent book for anyone who worries about being kidnapped.

 - If you’re near a car, crawl under it and wrap your arms around the axle to make it hard for them to extract you.

-Here’s a tricky tip: when in a moving car, fasten your seatbelt, disconnect their seatbelt (most low-income country drivers never wear seatbelts anyway), and then kick the steering wheel to cause a serious accident.
+Here’s a tricky tip: when in a moving car, fasten your seatbelt, disconnect your seatbelt (most low-income country drivers never wear seatbelts anyway), and kick the steering wheel to cause a serious accident.
 It’s a risky strategy.

 He teaches you how to prevent kidnapping in the air and at sea.